 Contract assets are rights to consideration in exchange for services that we have provided to a customer when those rights are conditioned on our future performance.
 Contract assets generally consist of (i) demobilization fees recognized ratably over the contract term but invoiced upon completion of the demobilization activities and (ii) revenue recognized in excess of the amount billed to the customer for lump sum contracts when the cost-to-cost method of revenue recognition is utilized.
 Contract assets are reflected in "Other current assets" in the accompanying consolidated balance sheets (Note 4).
-Contract assets as of December 31, 2022 and 2021 were \$6.3 million and \$0.6 million, respectively.
-We had no credit losses on our contract assets for the years ended December 31, 2022, 2021 and 2020.
+Contract assets as of December 31, 2023 and 2022 were \$5.8 million and \$6.3 million, respectively.
+We had no credit losses on our contract assets for the years ended December 31, 2023, 2022 and 2021.

 Contract liabilities are obligations to provide future services to a customer for which we have already received, or have the unconditional right to receive, the consideration for those services from the customer.
 Contract liabilities may consist of (i) advance payments received from customers, including upfront mobilization fees allocated to a single performance obligation and recognized ratably over the contract term and/or (ii) amounts billed to the customer in excess of revenue recognized for lump sum contracts when the cost-to-cost method of revenue recognition is utilized.
-Contract liabilities are reflected as "Deferred revenue," a component of "Accrued liabilities" and "Other non-current liabilities" in the accompanying consolidated balance sheets (Note 4).
-Contract liabilities as of December 31, 2022 and 2021 totaled \$10.0 million and \$8.7 million, respectively.
-Revenue recognized for the years ended December 31, 2022, 2021 and 2020 included \$7.4 million, \$7.9 million and \$11.6 million, respectively, that were included in the contract liability balance as the beginning of each period.
+Contract liabilities are reflected as "Deferred revenue," a component of "Accrued liabilities" in the accompanying consolidated balance sheets (Note 4).
+Contract liabilities as of December 31, 2023 and 2022 totaled \$32.8 million and \$10.0 million, respectively.
+Revenue recognized for the years ended December 31, 2023, 2022 and 2021 included \$8.7 million, \$7.4 million and \$7.9 million, respectively, that were included in the contract liability balance as the beginning of each period.